-This course is only open to students planning to enter the Bachelor of Science in Elementary.
-Education Completion Program or planning to receive the child development degrees.
+This course is only open to students planning to enter the Bachelor of Science in Elementary Education Completion Program or planning to receive the child development degrees.
 Will fulfill natural science component of the Associate of Arts in General Studies.
 Science content includes mechanics, optics, heat, electricity and magnetism.
 This course will not count toward any associate of applied science degree.
 Students will increase their understanding of the nature of science.
 Course fee.

-Credit hours Lecture contact hours Lab contact hours Typically offered 4 2 4 Fall, Spring
+Credit hours Lecture contact hours Lab contact hours Typically offered CORE 42 (MOTR) equivalent 4 2 4 Fall, Spring MOTR PHYS 100LT - Essentials in Physics with Lab (Non-Science Majors).